ruby-vietnam/algorithm/README.md

-# What is this ?
+# What is this

 - A colloborative playground for all developers

-# How to submit:
+# How to submit

 - Fork the repo to your account
 - Make a Pull Request in `_posts` folder.

+# Format your post file name

+- Your file should have format like : `year-month-day-title.md`

-# Format your post:
+# Format your post

 Please put this to your top of your post !